ACADEMIC APPOINTMENTS

 Passionate Language: Models of Compassion and the Language of Orthodoxy in Nicholas Love and Margery Kempe,” Journal of Medieval and Early Modern Studies 49.2 (May 2019): 265-94.

-Selected Essays and Short pieces
+Public Humanities: Selected Essays and Short Pieces

 Monthly Essayist for Ploughshares, selected essays include:

-Visualizing Suffering: Undergraduate Big Data and Humanities Research on Affect and Politics,” co- authored with Astrid Giugni.
-Kairos: A Journal of Rhetoric, Technology, and Pedagogy, Spring 2020 ( 24.2).
+Visualizing Suffering: Undergraduate Big Data and Humanities Research on Affect and Politics,” co-authored with Astrid Giugni.
+Kairos: A Journal of Rhetoric, Technology, and Pedagogy, Spring 2020 (24.2).

 Book Reviews